european-modelling-hubs/covid19-forecast-hub-europe/code/ensemble/README.md

 - Mean average ([`EuroCOVIDhub-ensemble`](./data-processed/EuroCOVIDhub-ensemble))
 - Median average ([`EuroCOVIDhub-median`](./data-processed/EuroCOVIDhub-median))

 The ensemble we use in evaluation is the "EuroCOVIDhub-ensemble".
+We are continually reviewing the performance of the default ensemble compared to other ensembling methods.
+We will make a change if we find a different method to consistently outperform the current default.

 **Guide to ensemble code**